navneel99/image_processing_library/README.md

 # image_processing_library
 The first task of COP290 course, IIT Delhi.

+## Installation
+### MKL
+To install the Intel Math Kernel Library in Ubuntu run the script
+<pre>./install_mkl.sh</pre>
+This script was used as it is from <a href="https://github.com/eddelbuettel/mkl4deb/blob/master/script.sh">this link</a>
+Do note that you need to set up environmental variables.
+Information regarding that can be found <a href="https://software.intel.com/en-us/mkl-linux-developer-guide-automating-the-process-of-setting-environment-variables">here</a>

+### OpenBlas
+OpenBlas installation can be done by just running this script in Ubuntu.
+<pre> ./install_openblas.sh</pre>
+For other operating systems, please go over this <a href = "https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide"> wiki</a>.

 ## Makefile
-## The main function
+### The main function
 The code can be compiled in different ways.
 If you want to run functions like Pooling, Convolutions.... etc.Use the command
 <pre> make main </pre>
 <!--To compile the code, run
 ```sh
 make
 ```-->
-## Matrix multiplication using Pthreads
+### Matrix multiplication using Pthreads
 To compile the program for Pthreads multiplication,
 <pre> make plot_pthreads </pre>

-## Matrix multiplication using Intel MKL
+### Matrix multiplication using Intel MKL
 To compile the program for MKL matrix multiplication,
 <pre> make plot_mkl </pre>

-## Matrix multiplication using openBlas
+### Matrix multiplication using openBlas
 To compile the program for Matrix multiplication using openBlas,
 <pre> make plot_openblas </pre>